BOARD OF DIRECTORS & ADVISORS

 John returned to the US and founded the nonprofit, Dream Change.
 He also wrote books on this subject, including Touching the Jaguar, The World Is As You Dream It, Shapeshifitng, Psychonavigation, The Stress-Free Habit, and Spirit of the Shuar.

 In the early 2000s John understood that “changing the dream” required reaching a wider audience.
 He wrote Confessions of an Economic Hit Man (more than 70 weeks on the New York Times bestseller list, and in 37 languages), The Secret History of the American Empire (New York Times bestseller) and Hoodwinked.
-These ground-breaking exposés of the clandestine operations that created the current global crises set the stage for the revelations and strategies detailed in The New Confessions of an Economic Hit Man a book that provides practical strategies to transform the failing global Death Economy into a regenerative Life Economy.
+These ground-breaking exposés of the clandestine operations that created the current global crises set the stage for the revelations and strategies detailed in The New Confessions of an Economic Hit Man and Confessions of an Economic Hitman 3rd Edition, books that provide practical strategies to transform the failing global Death Economy into a regenerative Life Economy.

 John has lectured at Harvard, Oxford, and more than 50 other universities around the world, and is the author of books on indigenous cultures and transformation.
 He has been featured on ABC, NBC, CNN, CNBC, NPR, A&E, the History Channel, TIME, The New York Times, The Washington Post, Cosmopolitan, Elle, Der Spiegel, and many other publications and documentaries.
 He is also a co-founder of the Pachamama Alliance.
 He was awarded the Lennon Ono Grant for Peace 2012, and Rainforest Action Network Challenging Business As Usual Award, 2006.